 Update 2/5/2014: A. Burnett, The Iconography of Roman Coin Types in the Third Century BC.
 Numismatic Chronicle 146 (1986) 67-75:

 Yesterday late afternoon whilst reading about sources for the Pyrrhic Wars for this book review (It’s a really good book thus far!
 But slow going because I want to look everything up and enjoy the fun along with the author.)
 I became obsessed with the image of Thetis on the hippocamp.
-Above is the ANS specimen of coin of Pyrrhus with this reverse type.
-Below is a rather beautiful specimen in trade:
+Below is a rather beautiful specimen in trade (cf. ANS Specimen):

 This is often attributed to the Locrian mint in Italy c.
 279-274 B.C.
 The obverse is identified as Achilles (Pyrrhus’ ancestor) and the “portrait” is sometimes thought to be assimilated to Alexander or maybe even Pyrrhus himself.
 Perhaps the best thing to read on Pyrrhus’ use of the Trojan War narrative is Erskine, Troy Between Greece and Rome, p.
 157-161.
 It’s basically a take down of the idea that Pausanias 1.12 can be taken as actual evidence that Pyrrhus used ‘anti-Trojan’ type propaganda against the Romans.
 The interesting thing is the relationship of Pyrrhus’ coin type to that of Larissa in Thessaly: